Tax Year End 2024

 7. Other allowances to consider

-- Personal Savings Allowance (PSA) – This has become more prevalent over 2022 and 2023 as interest rates in the UK have been climbing.
-Although fantastic news for savers, it does mean that savers can saver far less now before being taxed.
-Your PSA refers to the amount of savings interest income/growth you are entitled to earn tax free, with the current levels at £1,000 for a basic rate tax payer and £500 for a higher rate tax payer, while additional rate tax payers are not entitled to this allowance at all.
+- Personal Savings Allowance (PSA) – Your PSA refers to the amount of savings interest income/growth you are entitled to earn tax free, with the current levels at £1,000 for a basic rate tax payer and £500 for a higher rate tax payer, while additional rate tax payers are not entitled to this allowance at all.

-For more information, take a look our Personal Tax and Allowance Checklist.
+For more information, take a look at our Personal Tax and Allowance Checklist.

 What are the tax year dates for 2023?